17 Apr 2015 • BLOG - News

 17 Apr 2015

-It’s a fine line to tread, emailing your customers too much will cause fatigue, but messaging too little will cause them to forget you altogether.
-Email frequency can affect important metrics such as open rates, click throughs and most importantly unsubscribe rate.
+It’s a fine line to tread – emailing your customers too much will cause fatigue, but messaging too little will cause them to forget you altogether.
+Email frequency can affect important metrics such as open rates, click-throughs and, most importantly, unsubscribe rates.
 But before you throw in the towel thinking that optimal email frequency is like pulling a rabbit out of a magician’s hat, know that there are a few tricks of the trade you can practice to find a happy balance.

-There’s a number of things to look at when optimising the frequency of your emails.
-Let’s have a look at the attributes which you need to pay attention to and how to learn what frequency works best for you.
+There’s a number of things to look at when optimizing the frequency of your emails.
+Let’s have a look at the attributes you need to pay attention to, and how to learn what sending frequency works best for you.

 First things first, what’s your business?

-If you’re selling gardening equipment, then a monthly newsletter with ad-hoc sales and update emails may be more suitable.
+If you’re selling gardening equipment, then a monthly newsletter with ad-hoc sales and update emails may be more suitable, according to our data below.

 I ran a short survey aimed at a few dozen marketers from different industries to see if there’s a pattern based on industries.
-The results showed that each industry has a different optimal frequency.
+The results showed that each industry has a different optimal frequency – stick with what works for yours.

 Check your calendar

 Email marketing is changing the face of modern political campaigns.
-From Obama’s 2012 imfamous digital campaign where through email marketing alone, his team managed to collect $690,000 in donations.
-To UK’s 2015 general election where a London home-county constituency has ramped up their email marketing to their 10,000 strong organic contact list, now sending up to 3 email campaigns a week (from 1 a week); where they’re actually seeing a rise in their open rates.
-(A constituency consists of roughly 70,000 residents)
+From Obama’s 2012 infamous digital campaign (where through email marketing alone, his team managed to collect $690,000 in donations), to UK’s 2015 general election where a London home-county constituency has ramped up their email marketing to a 10,000-strong organic contact list.
+They’re now sending up to three email campaigns a week (up from one a week), and they’re actually seeing a rise in their open rates (of a constituency consists of roughly 70,000 residents).

 Segment your data and test